SnapshotGames/dmb_clips/README.md

 Dumb Clips Goals
 ----
+Easy animation preview (with crossfades).
 Easy creation of tiny cutscenes (Clips) with multiple animated actors, camera splines and actor movement over paths.
 * Multiple tracks for samples.
-* Easy animation sampling and crossfades.
 * Easy path following using steering while playing animations in other tracks.
 * Easy camera 'rails' and cuts using splines and keys.